-While a student works toward completion of an associate degree, and if a bachelor's degree is their educational goal, they should begin the process for successful transfer to a four-year institution to pursue the bachelor's degree after earning the associate degree.
-Transferring courses from Tri-C to another college or university begins when the student meets with a counselor and selects transferrable courses using available resources such as statewide guarantees, transfer guides, articulation agreements, and approved transfer pathways.
-It is highly recommended that students who plan to transfer meet with a counselor early and often in their college career.
-Courses a student selects should meet Tri-C’s minimum graduation requirements and, ideally, as many of the transfer institution’s graduation requirements as possible.
-The student should also meet with a Tri-C Transfer Center specialist to discuss pre-transfer planning, including their transfer timeline.
-The Transfer Center specialist can help in a number of ways, such as connecting the student to an admission and/or advising representative at the transfer institution.
+Students who wish to pursue a bachelor's degree after earning their associate degree should begin the transfer process as early as possible.
+This process begins when a student first meets with a Tri-C counselor to select transferable courses using available resources such as statewide guarantees, transfer guides, articulation agreements and approved transfer pathways.
+We recommend that students who plan to transfer meet with a counselor early and often.
+The courses they select should meet Tri-C’s minimum graduation requirements and, ideally, as many of the transfer institution’s graduation requirements as possible.
+Students should also meet with a Tri-C transfer specialist to discuss pre-transfer planning, including their transfer timeline.
+Transfer specialists can help in a number of ways, such as connecting students to admissions and/or advising representatives at the transfer institution.
 Please note that acceptance of transfer credit is always at the discretion of the receiving institution.

 To shorten a student’s path from associate to bachelor's degree, the Ohio Department of Higher Education has established credit transfer guarantees, which include courses in the Ohio Transfer Module (OTM) and Transfer Assurance Guides (TAGs), among others.
 These courses are guaranteed to transfer to any four-year public college or university in Ohio and to ensure comparable, compatible and equivalent learning experiences across Ohio's public higher education system.
 Knowing in advance that their courses will transfer gives students the flexibility to choose lower-cost, more convenient options.
 In addition to saving money, students who take advantage of transfer guarantees and graduate with an associate degree are more likely to excel academically and to graduate with a bachelor's degree.